 - Learn together.
-The purpose of teaching responsibility is to grow the skills of taking responsibility through constructive actions such as making healthy choices, caring for your environment and possessions, caring for your relationships, and repairing harm. - Model behaviors (and your child/teen will notice and learn). - Call out responsibility when you see it. - Brainstorm ways you can take responsibility together.
+The purpose of teaching responsibility is to grow the skills of taking responsibility through constructive actions such as making healthy choices, caring for your environment and possessions, caring for your relationships, and repairing harm. - Model behaviors (and your teen will notice and learn). - Call out responsibility when you see it.

+- Brainstorm ways you can take responsibility together.
 "What are some ideas you have that would help to leave this space better than you found it?"
-"Our neighbor just had surgery; what are some ideas you can think of to help them?"

-- Normalize conversations about feelings in family life. - Teach assertive communication through I-messages such as "I feel (insert feeling word) when you (name the words or actions that upset you) because ." - Teach your child/teen to repair harm.
-When they damage or break an object or hurt a sibling's feelings, ask them what ideas they have to repair the object and help heal the relationship.
-Gain your child's/teen's input and allow them to decide how to repair harm in each situation.
+"Our neighbor just had surgery.
+What are some ideas you can think of to help them out?" - Normalize conversations about feelings in family life. - Teach assertive communication through I-messages such as "I feel \\\\\ (insert feeling word) when you \\\\\ (name the words or actions that upset you) because \\\\\." - Teach your teen to repair harm.
+When they damage or break an object or hurt a sibling's feelings, ask what ideas they have to repair the object and help heal the relationship.

 Tip Create a ritual of sharing words of love and care at bedtime.
-Ending the day reflecting on how much you appreciate one another could be the best way to send your child/teen off to sleep.
-Children/Teens need more sleep, but worries about their social pressures can get in the way.
+Ending the day reflecting on how much you appreciate one another could be the best way to send your teen to sleep.
+Teens need more sleep, but worries about their social pressures can get in the way.
 Your love at bedtime will support them through this.